0xh3xa/algorithms/README.md

         + Seam = shortest path (sum of vertex weights) from top to bottom

-    - To rewmove vertical seam:
+    - To remove vertical seam:

         + Delete pixels on seam (one in each row)

 * Longest paths in edge-weighted DAGs

-    - Formulate as a shortest paths problem in edge-weighted DAGs [equivlant: reverse senes of equality in relax()]
+    - Formulate as a shortest paths problem in edge-weighted DAGs

+        [equivalent: reverse senes of equality in relax()]

         + Negate all weights
         + Find shortest paths
-        + Negate weghts in result
+        + Negate weights in result

     - Parallel job scheduling.
-Given a set of jobs with durations and precedence constraints, schedule the jobs (by finding a start time for each) so as to achieve the minimum completion time, while respsecing the constraints
+Given a set of jobs with durations and precedence constraints, schedule the jobs (by finding a start time for each) so as to achieve the minimum completion time, while respecting the constraints

         + Critical path method (CPM)

 ### Negative weights

-* Dijksta.
+* Dijkstra.
 Doesn't work with negative edge weights

 * Negative cycles